networknt/light-4j/docs/content/other/config.md

 ---

-A configuration module that supports externalized config in official standalone deployment or docker container
+A configuration module that supports externalized config in official standalone deployment or docker container.
+It is encouraged that every module should have its own configuration file and these files can be served by light-config-server which aggregates/merges config files from different level of organizations in github or other git servers.

 ## Introduction

 Externalized configuration from the application package is very important.
 It allows us to deploy the same package to DEV/SIT/UAT/PROD environment with different configuration packages without reopening the delivery package.
 For development, embedded configuration give us the flexibility to take default values out of the box.

 When dockerizing our application, the external configuration can be mapped to a volume which can be updated and restarted the container to take effect.

+When Kubernetes is used for docker orchestration, config files can be managed by ConfigMap.

+Most config files are not senstive and it is recommended to manage them in git so that all the changes can be tracked and audited.
+With proper access control to the organization/lob level of config repo, only certain users can update the config files per environment.

+There is one separate config file secret.yml that contains all the secrets in the applicaton like database password, private key etc. Although this file can be checked into the git along with other config files, the content should be just placeholder and it needs to be updated during deployment.
+With Kubernets, this file will be mapped to Secrets.

-For now, only file system configuration is supported but in a long run, this module can be extended to support configurations from database, http/https server and config API served by config server.
-Given the risk of single point failure, file system config is still the foundation.
-Only when the server start, it will contact external config sever to load (first time) or update local file system so that config files are cached.
+For now, only file system configuration is supported; however, config files can be served by light-config-server in a zip format and the server module can be started to load all config from light-config-server in a zip file format.
+It will automatically unzip it and put the config files into the right location to bootstrap the server.
+Given the risk of single point failure, only when the server start, it will contact external light-config-sever to load (first time) or update local file system so that config files are cached.
 Except first time start the server, the server can use the local cache to start if config service is not available.

 ## Singleton